Help & Advice Articles, Videos and How-to-Guides

 The downsides of green roofs

 There can be some drawbacks to installing a green roof.
-These are mostly to do with the risks associated with poor construction and the cost of some green roofs.
+These are mostly to do with the risks associated with poor construction and the cost of some green roofs although, you have to look at it as an investment with ongoing benefits.
 It’s important to consider these potential issues before you install your own.

 You’ll need to take into consideration the cost of all elements of your green roof system.
 If you choose a contractor to build your green roof, you’ll also need to factor in this additional cost.
 While these upfront costs can seem expensive, remember that once installed, the ongoing maintenance costs are very little.